-One of the most ingrained habits among children, especially among the youngest, is putting their finger in their nose, picking it, and then eating the snot they extract.
+One of the most ingrained habits among children, especially the youngest, is putting their finger in their nose, picking it, and then eating the snot they extract.

-If your little one has this habit, you will probably worry about it and try to teach him not to do it, not only because of the negative connotations that this action has at a social level but also for his health.
+If your little one has this habit, you will probably worry about it and teach him not to do it, not only because of the negative connotations that this action has at a social level but also for his health.

 Here are some tips that could help him to stop this habit.

 Why do children stick their fingers up their noses and then eat boogers?

 They uncover their hands and feet and then the rest of their body until they run into their nose.
 That little bump sticking out of their face with two tiny holes is very intriguing and accessible, so it’s normal for them to be curious to explore it.

 First, they will stick their little finger in and poke around, but soon they will discover that there are boogers inside that they can pull out, manipulate and even eat, even though most adults find it disgusting.

 For many experts, this behavior is inherited from our primate ancestors, so it is instinctive and natural for the young child.

 As the child grows up, he will realize that it is a habit with negative social connotations associated with poor education and lack of hygiene.
 It also tends to arouse a feeling of disgust among those around him.